 - The employee is the actual or beneficial owner of more than five percent (5%) of the voting stock or controlling interest of such organization or corporation.

-- The employee’s immediate family (spouse, parents, parents-in-law, siblings, children, other relatives living at the same address as the employee, or reported as dependents on federal income tax forms) meet any of the criteria stated in a-c above.
+- The employee’s immediate family (spouse, dependent children) meet any of the criteria stated in a-c above.